 In the Save Adobe PDF popup screen, set the Adobe PDF Preset to [PDF/X-3:2002].

-Tip: If you are using the free Adobe add-on for PageProof, when you create a proof using the add-on this Adobe preset standard is already used so you do not need to make any changes.
+Tip: If you are using the free PageProof plugin for Adobe Creative Cloud, when you create a proof using the add-on this Adobe preset standard is already used so you do not need to make any changes.